 Latin American Collection

-The Collection of Latin Americana of the Yale Library is comprised of approximately 510,000 volumes and is growing at a rate of 6,000 volumes a year.
+The collection is now comprised of about 540,000 volumes and is growing at a rate of 4,000 volumes a year.
 These materials are mostly in Spanish, Portuguese, English, and French.
 Approximately 7,000 titles are in indigenous languages such as Nahuatl, Quechua, Aymara, Quiche, Pipil, and Tzutuhil.
 Titles in these languages are generally purchased upon patron request.The Collection has subscriptions to over 3,500 Latin American periodicals and monographic series.
 The Manuscripts and Archives Department houses primary source materials, principally from Mexico and Peru, but also from Argentina, Bolivia, Brazil, Chile, Colombia, Cuba, Ecuador, Spain, Venezuela, and Central America.
 The Latin American Collection also contains 15,000 reels of newspapers, and such non-book materials as photographs, documentary film, sound recordings, and maps.
 A combination of library and Council Title VI funds enables the curator to travel to Latin America for acquisitions purposes.

 Sizeable Latin American materials are also found in the Center for Science and Social Science Library, Divinity, Law, and Beinecke Libraries.
 The Economic Growth Center (in CSSSI) holdings contain extensive statistical publications issued by government agencies, private institutions, and central banks from every country in Latin America.
 Social scientists have found this material to be invaluable in their research on the economic development of Latin America.
 The Forestry and Environmental Studies Library is one of the oldest and largest collections of forestry, natural resource, and related publications in the world.